gm3/vTuber/README.md

 ## Contact

 Please check out some our productions on [Youtube](https://www.youtube.com/results?search_query=godfrey+meyer&page=&utm_source=opensearch) "Godfrey Meyer" or [#boomboxhead](https://www.youtube.com/results?search_query=%23boomboxhead) to find videos.
-If you have any questions please feel free to reach out to me #boomboxhead on discord `painterpainting#5603`.
+If you have any questions please feel free to reach out to me #boomboxhead on discord `boomboxhead#5796`. @godfreymeyer on twitter.
 Have fun and link me to the videos you make, thanks!